 The municipality of Lastovo consists of 46 islands with a total population of 835 people and a land area of approximately 56 km² (22 mi²).
 The biggest island in the municipality is also named Lastovo, as is the largest town.
-The majority of the population lives on the 46 km² island of Lastovo which is inside of island because in the past areas by the sea were often attacked by different invaders.
-Local people are mainly fishermen so this is perfect place to enjoy in fresh sea food.
+The majority of the population lives on the 46 km² island of Lastovo which is inside of the island because in the past areas by the sea were often attacked by different invaders.
+Local people are mainly fishermen so this is a perfect place to enjoy fresh seafood.

 Day 5-Trstenik, Peljesac Peninsula

 Situated on the southern coast of the Peljesac peninsula is the picturesque village of Trstenik.
 This beautiful location is tucked away in a deep bay under the Peljesac hills and offers a large pebbly beach.
 This anchorage point has a protected pier but generally not preferred during the southern winds of Jugo.
 An unspoilt location is known for its clear waters, abundant underwater life, numerous nearby small bays and beaches of which some can only be accessed by boat.

 There are great diving opportunities in Trstenik run locally and offers wreck diving, cave diving, diving on sunken vessels, caves and walls.

 Trstenik is also famous for its wine and home to the Grgic Vina winery which was founded by the Napa Valley winemaker Mike Grgich in 1958.